 Sheet Pan Fluffy Breakfast Pancakes

-Category: Start Your Day with Gourmet Flavors
+Section: Start Your Day with Gourmet Flavors

 Skip the skillet and enjoy an easier way to serve pancakes.
 Prepare a simple batter with flour, eggs, milk, and vanilla, then spread it onto a sheet pan for an evenly baked, golden result.
 Customize each batch with berries, chocolate chips, or bananas—perfect for large groups or fuss-free weekday breakfasts.
 These squares are fluffy, soft, and stay warm longer than traditional pancakes, making them ideal for brunch or meal prep.